Graduate Student · Stanford · SAIL

 Samsung Semiconductors

-Project: Deep Reinforcement Learning Accelerated Optimization: Graph Neural Networks for Accelerating Low-Rank SDP Solvers (expected NeurIPS 2026)
+Graph Neural Networks for Accelerating Low-Rank SDP Solvers

 Selected Publications